From Voice to Text: How AI Is Changing the Way We Write

 How is this technology changing the workplace?
 In more ways than you might think.

 Doctors are using voice-to-text to document patient visits in real time.
 Instead of typing notes after each appointment (or worse, at the end of a long day), they can dictate while examining the patient.
-AI then organizes these notes into proper medical documentation format.
+AI then organizes these notes into proper medical documentation format, automatically extracting symptoms, diagnoses, and treatment plans into structured data fields.
+Recent studies show this saves physicians an average of 2.5 hours per day on documentation tasks.

 Journalists can transcribe interviews automatically, with AI highlighting key quotes and generating article outlines.
 This used to take hours of manual work!